By the end of this article, you'll understand the fundamentals of construction quality management including:

 In a nutshell, these approaches are reactive, not proactive - they simply document quality issues rather than working to prevent these issues from arising in the first place.

-So, if Excel checklists and snagging apps won’t do the job, what is the better way to do quality management on your projects?
+So, if Excel checklists and snagging tools won’t do the job, what is the better way to do quality management on your projects?

 We’ve partnered with some of the biggest contractors in the construction industry to help them get to the root of their quality issues and implement systemic change.